 5.1.1.
 Uses of Natural Gas

 The majority of the population in sub-Saharan Africa depends on solid biomass for cooking and heating.
 The proportion is exceeding 90% for the rural population.
-There are a variety of different issues linked to the use of solid biomass such as the large health burden resulting from ingesting particulates and pollutants from combustion of the solid biomass.
+There are a variety of different issues linked to the use of solid biomass such as the large health burden resulting from ingesting particulates and pollutants from the combustion of the solid biomass.
 Figure 3 shows the fuels used for cooking in Eastern Africa.
-In rural areas, up to 93% of the population depends on wood.
+In rural areas, up to 93% of the population depends on the wood.
 In urban areas, the fuels most used for cooking are slightly different and vary between wood, charcoal and kerosene.

 Figure 3: Fuel types in

 To supply natural gas to residential users, a gas distribution network that connects the households to the city gate station has to be deployed.
-Transport of modular gas containers can be done via road and rail transport, but this quickly becomes expensive, and is probably better suited to supply rural areas where there sparse and small populations exist.
-Pipeline infrastructure is economically viable in urban centers due the dense populations.
+Transport of modular gas containers can be done via road and rail transport, but this quickly becomes expensive and is probably better suited to supply rural areas where there sparse and small populations exist.
+Pipeline infrastructure is economically viable in urban centres due to the dense populations.
 The penetration of natural gas as cooking fuel in urban and rural areas depends on its price compared to the available alternatives.

 Table 1 shows a comparison of the cost of the two main clean alternatives and the three most used cooking fuels in Eastern Africa’s urban areas.
 The different alternatives have specific efficiencies that have been taken into account to calculate a price for the same reference heat output, which is the heat output provided by one MMBtu of natural gas used in a standard cooking appliance.
 The cheapest fuels are charcoal ($ 18/MMBtu) and wood ($ 25/MMBtu), which explains why there are still largely used in urban areas.

 Kerosene ($41 – $62/MMBtu) is between 2 and 3 times higher than charcoal and wood depending on the country.
-Concerning the clean alternatives, LPG is close to the price of kerosene and electricity is in average cheaper.
+Concerning the clean alternatives, LPG is close to the price of kerosene and electricity is on average cheaper.
 To allow for a large penetration of natural gas for cooking, its retail price has to be competitive with the cheapest alternatives, which are wood and charcoal, as well as electricity if its price for residential users is around $0.1/kWh or lower.
 Using Table 1, we can assume that a competitive retail price for natural gas would therefore be in the range of $15 – 25/MMBtu.

 Table 1: Comparison of cooking fuels in East Africa urban areas

-Solar generation has a great potential in Africa with an average daily solar irradiation of 5 – 6 kWh/m2, but is largely undeveloped due to high cost.
+Solar generation has a great potential in Africa with an average daily solar irradiation of 5 – 6 kWh/m2 but is largely undeveloped due to high cost.

-Hydro power is another important means of providing electricity, with the advantage of low electricity production costs (around $0.03 -0.05/kWh).
+Hydropower is another important means of providing electricity, with the advantage of low electricity production costs (around $0.03 -0.05/kWh).
 However, hydro resources are not equally distributed across the SADC region and long-distance transmission lines are required to fully exploit the sites with the largest potential.

 Diesel driven engines are other alternatives but have high operational and maintenance costs and emissions.

 When natural gas is available, gas-fired combined cycle power plants represent an interesting solution.
-The gas-fired combined cycle power plant is the most efficient (in terms of energy and emissions) technology to convert a fossil fuel into electricity.
+The gas-fired combined cycle power plant is the most efficient (in terms of energy and emissions) technology to convert fossil fuel into electricity.

 Figure 4: Cost of electricity in Sub Saharan Africa

 In 2015, only the most competitive renewable power plant solutions could compete with coal – and gas-powered power plants.
 This is partly because of the low operating costs resulting from depressed prices of the coal and gas feedstock.
-In the coming years, it is expected that the impressive cost reductions observed in some renewable technologies (particularly wind and solar) will continue to drive down costs, making them increasingly competitive with fossil-fuel based power plants (Figure 5), which are expected to become more expensive as a result of higher feedstock price projections increasing operating expenditures.
-Whether renewable energies take off in SADC region is yet to be seen.
+In the coming years, it is expected that the impressive cost reductions observed in some renewable technologies (particularly wind and solar) will continue to drive down costs, making them increasingly competitive with fossil-fuel-based power plants (Figure 5), which are expected to become more expensive as a result of higher feedstock price projections increasing operating expenditures.
+Whether renewable energies take off in the SADC region is yet to be seen.
 Technologies that have already matured and where there are no expected price changes in the feedstock, such as hydropower, are not expected to see significant cost changes.

 Figure 5: Energy Costs for 2015 and 2040

 Compressed Natural gas (CNG) can be used as fuel for road vehicles.
 Natural gas vehicle growth is particularly important in the Asia-Pacific region, where natural gas represents a cheaper alternative to conventional fuels (gasoline and diesel).
 An important advantage of natural gas over diesel and gasoline is a lower level of emissions (particles, CO2, NOx and SO2).
 The drawback of CNG is that the range is about 3.5 times shorter when compared to gasoline or diesel for the same tank volume.
 The CNG vehicle requires a cylindrical tank pressurized at about ~3500 psi (240 bar).
-There is currently limited demand for gas vehicles in the SADC region, but there is opportunity for gas powered vehicles to realize a large proportion of the regions transport needs, and thus facilitate the expansion of the ‘gas powered economy’ in the region.
+There is currently limited demand for gas vehicles in the SADC region, but there is an opportunity for gas-powered vehicles to realize a large proportion of the regions transport needs, and thus facilitate the expansion of the ‘gas-powered economy’ in the region.

 Usage of motor vehicles in SADC countries is relatively low compared to other third world countries like China and of course 1st world countries.
 A significant step up in terms of availability of vehicles and the fuel is needed before a decent market is established in this.